Find forms for proceedings in the Probate and Family Court.

 Parents getting divorced must attend a parent education program

 Everyone has the right to use a name of their choice as long as it is not done for fraudulent or illegal purposes.

 There are a variety of resources available for litigants seeking legal guidance and professionals offering services.

-Alimony is court-ordered support paid by one spouse to the other for a period of time following a divorce.
+Alimony is court-ordered support paid by one spouse to the other for a period of time after a divorce.

 An annulment is when the court declares that you were never legally married.